Ferdi-FM/menta_track/README.md

 ---

 ### Contributing:
-Contributions are maybe planned as a result of future works on this App in a different thesis.
+Contributions are planned as a result of future works on this App in a different thesis.

 ---